conda-forge/cfep/cfep-13.md

 We will secure the uploads of outputs to `anaconda.org` via the following process.

-1. Each feedstock is provisioned with a secret key that is only known to the maintainers of that feedstock and the core team.
-These keys will be kept in a private repo with only core members having read access.
-Core members and encrypted GitHub keys for bot admins will have write access in order to generate the secret keys and push then to the CI providers.
+1. Each feedstock is provisioned with a secret key, either an API key or the private key of a public/private key pair, to enable secure, signed communication with a validation webservice.
+For API keys, these keys will be kept in a private repo with only core members having read access.
+For public/private key pairs, the public keys can be stored in the open.
+Core members and encrypted GitHub keys for bot admins will have write access in order to generate the secret keys, push them to the CI providers, and push the appropriate key to the global key store.
 2. A public, global registry of all outputs from all feedstocks will be kept in a repo on github.
 Write access to this repo is limited to core and bot admins as well.